-When Windows starts after the AT-2973SX, AT-2973T, or AT-2973T/4 adapter has been installed, the operating system automatically detects the hardware and prompts you to install the driver software for that device.
+If the adapter is installed in a Windows 2003 system, the operating system automatically detects the new hardware and prompts you to install the driver software for that device.
 You also receive this same prompt when you remove an existing device driver.

-There are two methods used to install the software drivers on all of the Windows Operating Systems supported by the AT-2973SX, AT-2973T, and AT-2973T/4 adapters: the Installer and Silent installation.
+There are two methods to install the software drivers on all of the Windows Operating Systems supported by the AT-2973SX, AT-2973T, AT-2973T/4, and AT-VNC10S adapters: the Installer and Silent installation.
 The Installer uses a graphical interactive mode.
 The Silent Installation is a command-line interface for unattended installation.
 See the following sections:

-- □ "Using the Installer" on page 89 - "Using Silent Installation" on page 94
+- □ "Using the Installer" on page 90 - □ "Using Silent Installation" on page 94